-Meghan Markle is African American, Dutch, English and Irish, and her Irish roots have a compelling story to go with them.
+The day of Meghan Markle marriage to Prince Harry is finally here!
+After months of waiting we take this opportunity to look back on what was discovered about Markle's African American, Dutch, English, and Irish, and why her Irish roots have a compelling story to go with them.

 Her great-great-great-grandmother Mary Smith emigrated to London from Ireland and married a British soldier named Thomas Bird sometime in the mid-1800s.